-This is an updated version of our Atomic Theory I module.
-For the previous version, please go here.
+This module is an updated version of Atomic Theory I.

 By the late 1800’s, John Dalton’s view of atoms as the smallest particles that made up all matter had held sway for about 100 years, but that idea was about to be challenged.
 Several scientists working on atomic models found that atoms were not the smallest possible particles that made up matter, and that different parts of the atom had very distinct characteristics.